The Best Messenger Bags of 2017

 Patagonia Black Hole 24L

 The Patagonia Black Hole is a rugged, tough bag that will hold up for years, keep your things dry through thunderstorms, and move with you through a variety of terrain types: from the crowded metro to the business-casual office, and even on easier bike commutes.
-This bag quickly became our go-to for a variety of situations.
+This contender quickly became our go-to for a variety of situations.
 The packing and organizational features were intuitive, easy to access — altogether, it was "just right," earning this review's Goldilocks Award — or Editors' Choice.
-For a pack that can really do it all, in a world that demands more and more of the classic messenger bag, we think you'll enjoy taking this bag on many of your urban adventures.
+For a pack that can do it all, in a world that demands more and more of the classic messenger model, we think you'll enjoy taking this model on many of your urban adventures.

 No cross strap